107zxz/inscr-onln/tools/patch-notes.md

     * Sacrifice markers can no longer be created when not summoning a card
     * Replays will no longer attempt to use invalid characters in their filenames (and will now save on windows)
     * The moon will now correctly interact with burrower when attacking
+    * Reconstitute can now track multiple cards at once